 - Carvana: Carvana’s website features countless used cars that are all certified and inspected at its reconditioning centers.
-Once you find a car you like, you can pick it up at a nearby Carvana car vending machine, or have it delivered directly to you.
+Once you find a car you like, you can pick it up at a nearby Carvana car vending machine or have it delivered directly to you.

-What Information Do You Need to Buy?
+What Information Do You Need Before You Buy?

 Before you take the plunge and buy a car online, make sure you understand its value.